By Joanne Jeffries. Last Updated September 24th 2021. Welcome to our guide on making a defective work equipment claim.

-By Fern Easton.
-Last Updated 18th February 2021.
-Welcome to our guide on making a defective work equipment injury compensation claim.
-Have you been injured due to defective work equipment?
-If so, there is a very high chance that you are going to be entitled to compensation.
+Have you been injured due to defective equipment at work?
+If so, there is a very high chance that you are going to be entitled to equipment compensation.

 All employers have a legal responsibility to ensure that machinery is maintained and that all workers receive the necessary training.
-If this has not happened, and you have been injured as a consequence, you will be entitled to a payout.
+If this has not happened, and you have been injured in an accident at work as a consequence, you will be entitled to a payout.

 At Accident Claims UK, our accident at work lawyers can help you to get the compensation you deserve.
-You can reach us on 0800 073 8801 to get started with your claim.
+You can reach us on 0800 073 8801 for legal advice and to get started with your No Win No Fee claim.
 However, don’t call us just yet, as we have plenty of information you will find useful about these sorts of cases.
-Read on to find out more about accident at work insurance claims for defective work equipment.
+Read on to find out more about accident at work insurance claims for defective equipment at work.

 Select a section

 - A guide to damaged work equipment injury claims

 - Different sorts of faulty and damaged equipment in the workplace claims

 - What sort of injuries can occur due to damaged equipment?

 - Your employer’s responsibilities regarding work equipment